What Year was Christ Born?

-At the time of Christ’s birth, there was no universal time system.
-Actually, there have been well over 10 major time systems and many more regional ones used over the course of history to define Christ’s birth-year.
-The majority of these ancient systems are not the most accurate, consistent or in agreement with other calendars.
+There was no universal time system at Christ’s birth.
+There have been well over ten major time systems and many more regional ones used throughout history to define Christ’s birth year.
+The majority of these ancient systems are not the most accurate, consistent, or in agreement with each other.

-Here are a few of the more prominent ones which have had an influence on the calendar we use today.
+Here are a few of the more prominent ones that have influenced our current calendar.

-The popular first century historian Josephus avoided using this system exclusively and liked to use Olympiads associated with political events for his reckoning.
-An Olympiad is a time-system invented by the Greeks that ran in 4 year rotations.
-His political work on the middle-east is so detailed and close to the time of Christ, that it is the de-facto standard to dating the birth year.
+The popular first-century historian Josephus avoided using this system exclusively and liked to use Olympiads associated with political events for his reckoning.
+An Olympiad is a time system invented by the Greeks that ran in 4-year rotations.
+His political work on the Middle East is so detailed and close to the time of Christ that it is the de facto standard for dating the birth year.

-He hardly wrote about Jesus and gave no time-frame when he did mention Christ.
-So many try to apply Christ’s birth-date according to the events of Herod’s life as illustrated by Josephus.
-This has its problems too.
+He hardly wrote about Jesus and gave no time frame when he did mention Christ.
+So many try to apply Christ’s birth date according to the events of Herod’s life, as illustrated by Josephus.
+The Josephus account has problems, too.

-Many of the Church Fathers preferred to date using the Adamic method, that is dating everything from what they believe was the creation of the world.
-This is sometimes called the Anno Mundi system or A.M. for short.
+Many Church Fathers preferred to date using the Adamic method, dating everything from what they believed was the world’s creation.
+This reckoning is sometimes called the Anno Mundi system or A.M. for short.

-Then there is the Roman consular system which dates everything in relation to who were the consuls in Rome at the time.
-Problem is, not all the records consistently have these people dated.
+Then there is the Roman consular system, which dates everything by the consuls in Rome.
+The problem is that the records do not consistently have dates for them.

 Around 526 AD, the calendar system we use today had its origins.
-It was popularized by a monk named Dionysius Exiguus.
-He wanted to create a new time system that would no longer honour the wicked and cruel Roman emporer Diocletian.
-This was what the A.D. first stood for-Anno Diocletiani.
-He changed it to “Anni Domini nostri Jesu Christi” or A.D. for short.
+A monk named Dionysius Exiguus was the first catalyst.
+He wanted to create a new time system that would no longer honor the wicked and cruel Roman emperor, Diocletian.
+So he went about to wipe his name off their calendar system.
+A.D. first stood for Anno Diocletiani.
+He changed it to “Anni Domini nostri Jesu Christi” — A.D..

 See Dionysius Exiguus and the AD Calendar System for more info.

-Bede made a strong attempt using his skills in mathematics, astronomy, history, knowledge of regional calendars, and theology to reconcile the calendars into one cohesive system.
-At one point when he tried to publicly correct the Anno Mundi system, he got into a lot of controversy and was almost branded a heretic.
+Bede strongly attempted to use his skills in mathematics, astronomy, history, knowledge of regional calendars, and theology to reconcile the calendars into one cohesive system.
+At one point, when he tried to correct the Anno Mundi system publicly, he got into much controversy and was almost branded a heretic.
 In the end, he set a general basis with some minor variations for the calendar we have today.

 He was one of the first authors to differentiate between before Christ and after in an A.D. type calendar system, though his abbreviations are not quite the same as ours.